Theatre Arts

 University Theatre

-The University Theatre’s annual season includes productions ranging from traditional musicals and Shakespearean classics to contemporary and experimental works to student-written plays.
-Auditions are open to all UO students.
-Visit the University Theatre website to learn more about the current season and purchase tickets.
+University Theatre’s annual season includes productions ranging from Shakespeare or other classics to musicals to contemporary and experimental works to student-written plays.
+Auditions and backstage opportunities are open to all UO students.
+Visit the University Theatre website to learn more about the current season.
+Tickets are free to students with UO ID.

 What You Can Do with a Degree in Theatre Arts